Kanimozhi (film)

 Kanimozhi is a 2010 Indian Tamil-language romantic musical film directed and written by Sripathi Rangasamy and jointly produced by T. Siva and Sona Heiden.
 It stars Jai, Shazahn Padamsee, and Vijay Vasanth in the lead roles.
 The film features music composed by Satish Chakravarthy, cinematography by Chidamparam and editing done by duo Praveen K. L. and N. B. Srikanth.

 Kanimozhi was launched in March 2010 and shot in 46 days, being completed in August 2010.
-The film was delayed by three months and released on 26 November 2010, to mixed reviews from critics.
+The film was delayed by three months and released on 26 November 2010.
+It received mixed reviews from critics and became a box office failure.

 Plot

 Rajesh has a habit of writing his daily life in a diary, while interpreting negative incidents in his life into happy incidents.
 He comes across a pretty girl named Anu, who he is smitten by but cannot muster the courage to tell her his feelings.
 Meanwhile, Koushik also takes a liking to Anu and uses a different method to convey his feelings.
 Who Anu falls for forms the crux of the story.